-Each year Nostos Screenwriting Retreat offers 1 scholarship for each of the three week intensive screenwriting workshops taking place on the gorgeous island of Elba and the Tuscan Countryside.
+Each year Nostos Screenwriting Retreat offers three week intensive screenwriting workshops taking place in the Tuscan Countryside and the gorgeous Elba Island.

-The next workshop will happen in Tuscany in September 2019.
+The next workshops will happen in Tuscany in September/October 2022.

 Here are the Biographies of the team of instructors and facilitators running the retreat:

-Send the treatment of your feature script or a first draft of your current screenplay, a log line and biography to win this exclusive three week writing retreat on the Elba Island.
+Send the treatment of your feature script, TV pilot or a first draft of your current screenplay, a log line and biography to win this exclusive three week writing retreat on the Elba Island and the Tuscan Countryside.

 We judge each script and treatment with a point system in different categories.

 These categories include: premise-concept, presentation, structure, plot, pacing, dialogue, characters, theme and style for the screenplays.